lewagonjapan/programming4everybody/README.md

 Each Ruby file you see in this repository will be filled by a teacher during the corresponding session.
 In the [`slides`](https://github.com/lewagonjapan/programming4everybody/tree/master/slides) folder you can see and download the slides we share during our lessons.

-You'll also find a `test` folder in this repository. **Don't edit or delete any file outside this folder**: it's important to always keep your personal experiments in a separate place! 🧪

 ## Setup

 **N.B:** This is a free online learning series, and our teachers **won't** be able to help you with your computer configuration.
 If you are just moving your first steps (you don't know Git, Ruby, what a terminal is, or any of the tools we are using), please just watch the videos and, if you feel confident enough, use a REPL as described below.
 Want to learn to configure your computer like a pro? **[Do it with us!](#going-further)**